cad0p/uu-afp-2021-team-proj-abbr/frontend/README.md

 ## Development steps

+> NB: currently we only support the extension with `shorthndr` running on Unix systems.

 1. Run `stack install` in the `./backend/team-proj-abbr` directory to make sure `shorthndr` development is available.
    (Or, experimentally, run `npm run setup:shorthndr`)